-Encana (TSX:ECA), a Canadian oil and gas producer said Thursday it plans to change its name to Ovintiv Inc and establish a corporate presence in the United States.
+Encana (TSX:ECA), a Canadian oil and gas producer and large cap Canadian stock said Thursday it plans to change its name to Ovintiv Inc and establish a corporate presence in the United States.
 The company also happened to report third quarter earnings this morning, earnings that beat on both top and bottom lines.

 Lets have a look at Encana’s earnings highlights before I speak about its rebranding strategy.

 How did Encana (TSE:ECA) perform in the third quarter?

 Overall, it was a fairly strong quarter for the natural gas producer.
 Revenue is up 45% year over year and operating income saw in increase of 84% over the same time period.
 Diluted earnings per share of $0.11 in the third quarter marks a near 300% increase from the $0.04 posted in the third quarter of last year, and on a year over year basis earnings per share are up 63% to sit at $0.18.

 Net earnings saw a 282% increase in the third quarter compared to last, and are up over 515% year over year at $240 million.

 In terms of production, the company increased its liquid production at its Motney resource by 22%, 13% at its Permian resource and 16% at Anadarko.
 Costs per barrel are also down from one year ago today to sit at the mid $11 range.

 The company completed a $1.25 billion buyback program and has raised its dividend by 25% over the course of the year.
 This is a strong signal that Encana feels its stock price is not reflective of its true value, trading at only 4.95 earnings, 0.68 times book and an EV/EBITDA of 4.44, all of which are far below industry averages.